 Section 5.
 Compliance with Applicable Laws, Regulations & Policies

 Both parties understand that this memorandum is intended to be in compliance with Ohio Revised and Administrative Code Chapter 3717, and all applicable federal, state, and local laws, regulations, and policies of GCHD and SCHD.
 Any part of this agreement that is in conflict with aforementioned laws, regulations, or policies shall be deemed invalid.
 The balance of the agreement shall survive and remain in full force and effect.

+Section 6.
+Indemnify and Hold Harmless

+Each party agrees to indemnify and hold harmless the other party and its officers, employees, and agents from any liability or claim of liability which might arise out of the provision of the services as described herein, without limitation.

 Signed: Signed:

-P. Stephen Novack, DO Marilyn S. John
+P. Stephen Novack, DO Ajay Chawla, MD

-Health Commissioner Mayor
+Health Commissioner Medical Director/Health Commissioner

-Galion City Health Department City of Shelby
+Galion City Health Department Shelby City Health Department

 Approved as to form: Approved as to form: